Nunoc99/SVPI-TP2/README.md

 ## RESULTS
 Visual demonstration of the program working.

-Starting with the first picture, as it can be seen
+Starting with the _Figure 3_, as it can be seen, I thought that these 7 image windows were enough to show what the program does in a generic form.
+So, in
+"Original Img" window is displayed the original image that enters the program to be analysed, in the second window "Oriented Image" is displayed the same image but after it has been oriented, because, like it was said above, some pictures envelope may be rotated, which is the case that can be seen in
+_Figure 4_, which concludes that the first thing that the program does is, check the orientation and if needed, reorientate the envelope.

+The next step, already with the envelope with the correct orientation, is to start the process of classification of the stamp, first, as you can see in the third window "Isolated Stamp" the stamp is already isolated from the rest of the envelope, which allowed me to start working with object descriptors like "BoundingBox", "Area", "Circularity", "Solidity", etc, to try to find out differences between each type of stamp and classify each one of them correctly.

+Having the process of classification of each stamp concluded, I moved on to the written part of the envelope, the characters.
+As it is possible to see, in the fourth window "Isolated Chars", I managed to isolate, from the rest of the enevlope, the part where the chars were at, this allowed me, once again, to work with object descriptors, "Centroid", to separate this image by lines.
+From the first line, I got the value of the variable "numNam", which I had to count the number of words in this line.
+From the second line, I got the value of two variables, "numAdd" and "numDoor", the first one being the number of words in this line excluding the door number, and the second one, being the door number, can be seen in the seventh window "Line 2".
+Finally, from the third line, as it can be seen in the fifth window
+"Line 3", I displayed the postcode digits, after that, I cropped them and put them in 28x28 pixels images, sixth window "Char1, Char2, ...", so that it was able to send those images into the neural network, for them to be analysed and have a corresponding character.

-At the bottom of the picture, there is a txt file which is created when the program ends.
+In conclusion, in _Figure 5_, there is a txt file which is created when the program ends.
 It has in sequence, separated by commas, the values of each parameter.

 ![setup](https://github.com/Nunoc99/SVPI-TP2/assets/114221939/c63d02c3-cb05-41a2-abe1-e12560c05ce2)
 *Figure 3*